Psychological health and safety change process

 • Material

-• Delivery expenses such as transportation, venue or refreshments
+• Delivery expenses like transportation, venue or refreshments

 • Time and expenses for developers, facilitators, participants and evaluators to participate